RyanJField/data-registry/README.md

 Development and maintenance guides are availabe in the Wiki.

-## local registry
+## Local registry

+### Installation
 To initialise a local registry, run the following command from your terminal:
 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/ScottishCovidResponse/data-registry/local-registry/scripts/initialise_registry.sh)"
 ```
 This will install the registry and all the related files will be stored in ~/.scrc

-To run the server, run the ~/.scrc/scripts/run_server.sh script, then navigate to 'localhost:8000' in your browser to check that the server is up and running.
+To run the server, run the ~/.scrc/scripts/run_server.sh script, then navigate to http://localhost:8000 in your browser to check that the server is up and running.

 To stop the server, run the ~/.scrc/scripts/stop_server.sh script.